splunk/public-o11y-docs/gdi/get-data-in/rum/ios/rum-ios-data-model.rst

 HTTP clients
 ------------------------------------

-The iOS RUM agent includes instrumentation for the NSURLConnection clients.
+The iOS RUM library includes instrumentation for the NSURLConnection clients.
 To activate the instrumentation, see :ref:`ios-rum-instrumentation-settings`.

 The HTTP client instrumentation collects the following OpenTelemetry HTTP attributes: